I have facilitated Yoga Nidra groups on and off for the last 12 years.

-Yoga Nidra has its roots in ancient Tantric wisdom teachings and forms a comprehensive approach to the experience of deep relaxation, intensive Self-inquiry, and profound meditation.
+Yoga Nidra has its roots in ancient Tantric wisdom teachings as well as Hatha Yoga and forms a comprehensive approach to the experience of deep relaxation, intensive Self-inquiry, and profound meditation.

-During Yoga Nidra we investigate and have the opportunity to deconstruct and dis-identify with our most tightly-held core beliefs.
-Thus we can arrive at the experience of the vastness of our own True Nature directly – free from the filters of past conditioning.
+During Yoga Nidra we investigate and have the opportunity to undo our most tightly-held core beliefs.
+Thus we can arrive at the experience deep inner peace, free from the filters of past conditioning.

 If you’d like to subscribe to my Newsletter (via the link in the sidebar to your right) I’ll send you a free Yoga Nidra MP3 narrated by myself.